xenzh/myvimrc/WHATS_INSIDE.md

 * Additional keyboard mappings

 ### vim
-This vim configuration is built mainly for C++/python/Rust development and includes a bunch of niceties to make life a bit easier (my vim-fu is still not very good).
+Configuration is built mainly for C++/python/Rust development and includes a bunch of niceties to make editing a bit easier in general.

 From development side it provides code highlighting, linting, autocompletion, quick files/tags navigation.

 Interesting features: